 - 1. A properly completed application for admission; - 2.
-Official copies of high school transcript(s) or GED scores: - All college, university, professional school, vocational and technical school transcripts (if applicable); and - 4.
+Official copies of high school transcript(s) or GED scores; - 3.
+All college, university, professional school, vocational and technical school transcripts (if applicable); and

 Students also have the option of submitting an official certification of the results of the ACT or SAT.
 Dakota Wesleyan University's test codes are 3906 for ACT and 6155 for SAT.
 (Dakota Wesleyan University is a test-optional university.
 Students are not required to submit ACT or SAT scores as a condition of admission.
-Students should consult with their admission counselor to determine whether it is to their advantage to do so.